ilpersi/BHBot/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Usually, when there is a problem or a crash, the game creates a screenshot of it in the `/screenshots` make sure to attach it and, if applicable, add other screenshots to help explain your problem.

 **Settings**
 Please attach a copy of your settings.ini file.
 Make sure to remove personal/sensitive information